LucasLnr/M1-Projet-Scientifique/README.md

 ErrorIntroduction.py
 -> used to introduce error in position and compute the propagation

-For more general infos, check the rapport.
+For more general infos, please check the rapport.